BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 The scaled numeric features and encoded categorical variables are merged along the columns axis.
 The resulting DataFrame "final_df" integrates both types of transformed data, ensuring that all features are now in a format suitable for machine learning tasks.

 Utilizing this combined dataset "final_df", analysis and predictions may now be performed without any need for additional preprocessing.

+Splitting the Data for Training and Testing

+The final dataset is first splitted into input features (x) and target value (y).
+The input features (X) encompass all columns in final_df except for 'Rating', which serves as our target variable.

+The parameter "test_size=0.2" specifies that 20% of the data will be reserved for testing, while the remaining 80% will be allocated for training the machine learning models.
+The "random_state=42" parameter ensures reproducibility by fixing the random seed, thereby ensuring consistent results across different executions.

+The training set (X_train and y_train) is used to capture the patterns and the relationships within the data.
+Models learn from pairing the input features (X_train) and known target values (y_train).

+The test set (X_test and y_test) serves as an independent dataset used to evaluate the trained models' performance.
+It simulates real-world scenarios where models encounter new, blind, previously unseen data.

+Exploratory Data Analysis (EDA)

+For understanding the basic characteristics of the dataset and gain initial insights, basic statistical analysis is performed.

+The "describe()" function generates statistics such as count, mean, standard deviation, minimum, quartiles, and maximum for numerical columns in the dataset.
+With the information gathered us can understand the data range, evaluate of the quality of the data and detect possible outliers.
+The underlying pattern, overall distribution, central tendency of the data is overviewed.

 # The score prediction model and Features